Cliff Jackson (footballer)

-Playing career
+Career

 Jackson was born in Swindon, Wiltshire, began his youth career at Swindon Town and went on to a senior career at the club at a time when Bert Head was manager.
 After 91 League appearances and 30 goals he moved on to Plymouth Argyle in 1963, where he made 72 appearances, scoring 19 times.
 In September 1966, he signed for Crystal Palace then managed by Head.
 He made 24 appearances scoring 3 times in season 1966–67 and 27 appearances scoring 4 times in 1967–68.
 In season 1968–69 Palace reached the top flight for the first time and Jackson made 34 appearances, scored 14 times and finished as top scorer.
 In Palace's first season in the top tier Jackson made 21 appearances scoring 5 goals.
 In August 1970, he moved on to Torquay United where he made 127 appearances over the subsequent 4 seasons scoring 13 goals, before moving to non-league football with Cambridge City.